CompanyB-TeamDelta/teraform/README.md

 3. **IAM Roles:**
    - Navigate to IAM and create an instance role named `log-role` with the necessary permissions (`fullsqs`, `sts:assumeRole`, `cloudwatchFull`).
    - Create a role for Terraform with administrative permissions for simplicity.

+3. **RDS:**
+   - Create free tier RDS instance with the public access and get it's credentials

 ### SQS Configuration

 1. **Create SQS Queues:**